mozilla-extensions/xpi-manifest/docs/releasing-a-xpi.md

 ### Build

 In the build phase, we generate a release build, a dep-signing (development signing) task, and a test task.
-Additionally, there's a notify task that runs at the start of the graph, and a second notify task that runs after the signing task runs.
+Additionally, there are  `release-notify-started` and `release-notify-completed` tasks that notify via email.

 We trigger the build graph to generate a release build for QA to test.